AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/guides-ai.md

 1. When you accept the suggested tags, the Smart Tagging skill adds the AI-generated tags to the tags already applied to the content.

-After you complete the review, Agentic AI Assistant displays a summary of the tags applied to the topic and any rejected tag recommendations.
+After you complete the review, the AI Assistant displays a summary of the tags applied to the topic and any rejected tag recommendations.

 ![Agentic AI Assistant panel response summary](images/topic-tag-summary.png){width="650"}

 ## Apply tags to multiple topics of a map using smart-tagging skill

-Perform the following steps to use Agentic AI Assistant for applying tags to multiple topics of a map with the smart-tagging skill:
+Perform the following steps to use AI Assistant for applying tags to multiple topics of a map with the smart-tagging skill:

 1. Log in to Experience Manager Guides.
-1. On the Home page, select **Agentic AI Assistant** from the Navigation bar.
-Ensure that the Agentic AI Assistant feature is enabled by your administrator.
+1. On the Home page, select **AI Assistant** from the Navigation bar.
+Ensure that the AI Assistant in Agentic mode is enabled by your Administrator.
 1. Add the map for which you want to generate tag recommendations using any one of the following methods as discussed for topics:

     - **Using Suggested prompts**: For the first chat in the Response area, select **Suggest tags for a file** prompt.
 The prompt is automatically added to the Prompt space.
 Select `[file]`, then choose the map from the Repository or a Collection in the **Select file** dialog.